 The team is our most important asset.
 We are all from different countries and of different backgrounds.
 Together we complement each other, making sure that all nuts and bolts of the project are under effective and efficient control.

-Claudia is a professional hoof carer, who now mainly works in the background, making sure that all operations run as they should.
+Claudia is a qualified orthopaedic equine hoof care specialist, who now mainly works in the background, making sure that all operations run as they should.

 Barbara is an animal trainer, who emphasizes on the importance of looking after the behavioral needs of the rescued animals.